 - ENSP370 - Principles of Environmental Justice: Theory and Practice - coming soon!

 Most of our concentrations require internships; and all ENSP students are urged to complete as many internships as possible.
 Internships help students make formal connections to concepts in their concentration, clarify their professional interests, and deepen preparation for employment and/or graduate school.

 The Capstone in Environmental Science and Policy brings the ENSP major to a close.
-Conducted in a case study format, senior students bring their disciplinary expertise to bear in exploring and developing solutions for real-life environmental issues.
+Teams of senior ENSP students will investigate a current environmental challenge, bringing their disciplinary expertise to bear in exploring and developing solutions for real-life environmental issues.